hfboyce/tableau_course/lessons/lesson2.md

 <br>
 <br>

-However, this only shows a single value for each category though whether it be the count, mean, median, etc and we know that can be quite restrictive.
+However, this only shows a single value for each category though whether it be the count, mean, median, etc. and we know that can be quite restrictive.
 It will hide a lot of the variation that may be occurring in the data and potentially lead to incorrect analysis.

-So what can we use instead?
+So, what can we use instead?

 #### Box Plot